Introduction to ski touring – Pyrenees

 The only extra costs would be:

 - your ski hire; around 30€ a day which includes skis, boots, poles, skins and crampons

 - one meal out in the week

-- alcoholic drinks, lunches and snacks in the ski resort and refuges
+- alcoholic drinks, snacks in the ski resort and refuges

-- plus your travel costs to get to the Pyrenees
+- your travel costs to get to the Pyrenees

 - Lift passes for days in the ski resort are about 30€ per day.